-If you are going with a "Birthday on Ice" theme, one fun way to invite guests is with a ticket-style invitation that resembles a ticket to an ice skating show.
-You can customize and print a ticket invitation using this free template.
-Other ideas for ice-skating party invitations include:
+If you are going with a "birthday on Ice" theme, one unique way to invite guests is with a ticket-style invitation that resembles a ticket to an ice skating show.
+You can customize and print a ticket invitation using a free template.
+Other ideas for ice skating party invitations include:

 02 of 05

 Many public ice skating rinks are likely to have a birthday party package available for your occasion.
-If not, you can inquire about renting the facility for a private party, or acquiring a group rate for your skating session.
-An arena that offers birthday packages may also provide a private room where you can serve food, enjoy the birthday cake and open gifts.
+If not, inquire about renting the facility for a private event, or acquire a group rate for your skating session.
+An arena that offers birthday packages may also provide a private room where you can serve food, enjoy the birthday cake, and open gifts.

-Other places to have an ice skating party include the park (check about permits from the parks department), or your own backyard if... you’re lucky enough to have a lake on the property, or you're able to build your own rink.
+Other places to have an ice skating party include the park (check about permits from the parks department), or your own backyard if you’re lucky enough to have a lake on the property, or you're able to build your own rink.

-Another fun idea for a "Birthday on Ice" celebration is to take a couple of your child’s friends to an actual ice skating show, and then head to the public rink for a skating session where guests cans show off some of their own moves after the performance.
+Another fun idea for a "birthday on Ice" celebration is to take a couple of your child’s friends to an actual ice skating show, and then head to the public rink for a skating session where guests can show off some of their own moves after the performance.
 You can even invite kids to come dressed in tutus and leotards!

 03 of 05

-Whether you have the party at a rink that includes food as part of the package or host the party yourself, in addition to the main meal, some ideas for ice-skating party themed food to serve are:
+Whether you have the party at a rink that includes food as part of the package or you host the party yourself, in addition to the main meal, some ideas for an ice-skating party-themed food to serve include:

-- An Ice Skating Wonderland cake inspired by this one from Kraft.
+- An Ice Skating Wonderland cake inspired by Kraft

-- Ice skating cookie cutter sandwiches (use figure 8 or ice skate shaped... cookie cutters).
+- Ice skating cookie cutter sandwiches (use figure-eight or ice skate shaped cookie cutters)

 04 of 05

-Ice skating is the obvious main event at the skating themed party.
 At an arena, you can arrange for an instructor to give a lesson to your guests, or simply spend the time freestyle skating.
-If you’re looking to have some organized games to play on the ice-skating rink, however, some fun ideas include:
+If you’re looking to have some organized games to play on the ice skating rink, however, some fun ideas include: